He toppled the mighty Tiger Woods.

-For Woods, it was the second time he has finished runner-up in the PGA Championship at Hazeltine, both times to a surprise winner.
+It was the second time Woods has finished runner-up in the PGA Championship at Hazeltine, both times to a surprise winner.
 Seven years ago, he birdied the last four holes and came up one short of Rich Beem.

 This time, Woods made one mistake after another over the last four holes, mostly with his putter.

 I did everything I needed to do, except for getting the ball in the hole, Woods said.
 Just didnt make the putts when I needed to make them.